hannahochim/alx-zero_day/README.md

-This ReadMe is not empty
+Alx is an exceptional training school.